Pskov State University: Pskov State Polytechnic Institute

 Pskov State Polytechnic Institute was the first higher technical institution in the Pskov Oblast.
 It was established in 1960 as a training and consulting post of the North-West Extramural Polytechnic Institute.
 On the 8th of July, it became a branch of Leningrad Polytechnic Institute.
 It was renamed the Pskov branch of Leningrad State Technical University in 1990.
 In 1994, the Pskov branch was renamed as Pskov Polytechnic Institute, a branch of what was now Saint Petersburg State Technical University.
 IN 2004, the institute became a separate school until 2011, when it merged with other schools to become Pskov SU.

 Technical School of Construction

 The school started in 1952 as the Sebezh School of Construction Masters in Sebezh, Russia.
-That same year, the school started training builders, operators, and designers of buildings and structures.
 In 1956, the school was transferred to Velikie Luki and renamed the Construction Technical School in Velikiye Luki.
 From 1980 to 1994, the department Production of construction parts and reinforced concrete structures trained technicians for the construction industry.
 Since 1989, the department Construction, Operation, and Repair of Roads and Airfields trained specialists in road design, construction, operation, and repair of roads.

 In 1993, on the basis of the order of the Ministry of Agriculture and Food of the Russian Federation No. 707, the Technical School was renamed Construction College in Velikie Luki.
 Since 1994, the Management department trained managers for administrative, managerial, and entrepreneurial activities in various sectors of the construction industry.
-In 2005, a representative office of Pskov State Polytechnic Institute was opened at the college.

 In 2011, the Technical School of Construction was merged into the new Pskov SU.

 Pskov College of Construction and Economics

 On 15 June 1966, Pskov Construction Technical School started working on the basis of the order of the Ministry of Construction of the RSFSR No. 76 of 10.06.1966.
 In 1991, the Technical School was transformed into the College of Construction and Economics by the order of the State Committee of the RSFSR on Architecture and Construction No. 59 of 26.11.1991.
 Until 1989, the College recruited only two specialties: Construction and maintenance of buildings and structures with the qualification civil engineer; Planning in construction with the qualification planner technician.
-Until 1990 the college was the only vocational secondary educational institution in the North-West Region that trained planner technicians in the specialty Planning in Construction.

 550 planners and 630 construction technicians were trained at the extramural courses only for construction trusts of house-building plants in Leningrad and Leningrad Region.

-In 2011, the Pskov College of Construction and Economics was merged into the new Pskov SU.